gpluscb/ChallongeListener/README.md

 # ChallongeListener
 A project using the [stefangeyer/challonge-java](https://github.com/stefangeyer/challonge-java) project to fire events to listeners when a tournament changes.

+**Quick disclaimer**:\
+There is no official stance on api spam or something similar by Challonge as of now.
+So you are entirely at your own risk when using this project as it automates api calls.
+I am not at fault if you get limited, timed-out, banned, or punished in any other way.
+Just a quick heads up: the more unique tournaments you subscribe to and the more matches with attachments these tournaments have, the more api calls are made each update cycle.

 ## Using this project:

 ### Download: